Afirestriker/redux-module-in-action/redux-notes.md

 1. A **`store`** that holds the state of your application.
 2. An **`action`** that describe what happened in the application.
-   - The only way your application can interact with the store.
 3. A **`reducer`** which handles the action and decides how to handle the state.

 ## The Three Fundamental Principle of Redux

-The three princple basically describe the redux pattern.
-In other word, it descibe how to write code base on the three core concepts.
+The three principle basically describe the **redux pattern**.
+In other word, it descibe *how to write code base on the three core concepts.*

 ### First Principle: `Store`